laravel/nova-docs/2.0/resources/fields.md

 Text::make('Name')->hideFromIndex()
 ```

-You may optionally pass a callback that returns `true` to following methods:
+Alternatively, you may pass a callback to the following methods.

 - `hideFromIndex`
 - `hideFromDetail`
 - `hideWhenCreating`
 - `hideWhenUpdating`

-For example:
+The field will be hidden if the given callback returns `true`:

 ```php
 Text::make('Name')->hideWhenUpdating(function () {